Description of the National Register of Electors

 Benefits of the National Register of Electors

-An accurate list of electors is the cornerstone of any democracy, and the National Register of Electors helps provide this.
-The Register exceeds Elections Canada's target levels for coverage and currency; at the start of the 42nd General Election, 92.7% of all eligible voters were included in the Register, with 90.9% of this group at their current address.
-The target levels are 92% and 80%, respectively.
+An accurate list of electors is the cornerstone of any democracy, and the Register helps provide this.
+The Register exceeds Elections Canada's target levels for coverage (92%) and currency (80%).
+As of November 2017, 93.2% of all eligible electors were included in the Register, and 92.9% of registered electors are listed at their current address.

 Maintaining the National Register of Electors